The Most Dangerous Game Ending

 The story follows Sanger Rainsford, a renowned big-game hunter, who finds himself shipwrecked on a mysterious island.
 He soon discovers the island is home to General Zaroff, a fellow hunter with a gruesome twist: he hunts humans.
 Rainsford, initially horrified, becomes the hunted, engaging in a deadly game of cat and mouse with the sadistic General.
 The escalating tension culminates in a final, intense confrontation – a battle for survival played out in the dark, treacherous jungle.

 Rainsford uses his superior hunting skills and knowledge of the terrain to outwit Zaroff repeatedly.
-He employs traps, utilizing his understanding of predator-prey dynamics to turn the tables on his pursuer.
 The narrative builds suspense masterfully, leaving the reader on the edge of their seat, constantly anticipating the next deadly encounter.
+On top of that, he employs traps, utilizing his understanding of predator-prey dynamics to turn the tables on his pursuer.
 This meticulous setup is crucial to understanding the impact and ambiguity of the concluding scene.

 The Ambiguous Conclusion: Rainsford's Triumph or Zaroff's Defeat?

 The ending of "The Most Dangerous Game" is famously ambiguous.
 After a prolonged and exhausting chase, Rainsford confronts Zaroff in his own bedroom.
 The text states that Rainsford "springs into the room" and a struggle ensues.
-The narrative abruptly concludes with the chilling line: "He had never slept in a better bed, Rainsford decided."
+The narrative abruptly concludes with the chilling line: "He had never slept in a better bed, Rainsford decided Most people skip this — try not to..

 The lack of explicit detail regarding the outcome of the fight is intentional.
 Connell leaves the reader to infer what transpired.
 Did Rainsford kill Zaroff?
 Did he manage to subdue him?
-Or did he perhaps utilize a different, more cunning strategy to escape?
+In real terms, or did he perhaps use a different, more cunning strategy to escape?
 This ambiguity is central to the story’s enduring power and invites multiple interpretations.

 • Interpretation 2: Rainsford incapacitates Zaroff: This interpretation suggests that Rainsford didn't necessarily kill Zaroff, but instead managed to incapacitate him sufficiently to escape.
 This allows for a more nuanced exploration of Rainsford's moral compass.
 He is forced to engage in violence but perhaps opts for a less brutal solution, opting to leave Zaroff's fate to the elements or the authorities (if any exist on the island).
 This interpretation aligns with Rainsford's character development throughout the story.
 He starts as a sportsman, but his experiences transform him.
 This interpretation highlights his adaptation and survival.